471D38UNNUX/Ngrok-Installer/README.md

 Download WinRAR in this link https://www.win-rar.com/download.html and install it in C:\Program Files\WinRAR

-After install git, open your cmd and run this script:
+After install git, open your cmd as administrator and run this script:

 git clone https://github.com/471D38UNNUX/Ngrok-Installer